5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 4. Extract `CodecDump.zip` to the Desktop
 5. ⚠️ Rename `card0-codec#0.txt` inside the "CodecDump" folder to `codec_dump.txt`.
 This is important.
 Otherwise the script we will use in step III. can't find the file (it's looking specifically for "codec_dump.txt") and the file conversion process will fail.

+#### Relevant Codec data

+Amongst other things, the Codec dump text contains the following details:

+- The Codec model
+- Its Address (usually `0`)
+- It's Vendor Id (in AppleALC it's used as `CodecID`)
+- Pin Complex Nodes with Control Names (these form the `PinConfig`)
+- The actual routing capabilities of the Codec:
+	- Pin Complex Nodes
+	- Mixer/Selector Nodes
+	- Audio Output Nodes
+	- Audio Input Nodes
+	- Number of connections from/to a Node/Mixer/Selector/Switch

 ### Required Tools and Files
 💡Please follow the instructions below carefully and thoroughly to avoid issues.